tc39/notes/es7/2015-11/nov-19.md

 JH: look, we want to look at how this works with AsyncIterator

-JH: i don’t want to propose syntax for this future (now or ever)
+JH: i don't want to propose syntax for this future (now or ever)

 JH: there are issues, there is no natural backpressure.
 Unsubscribe is the only option, but Unsub and and Sub are no the same as pause.